woeywayes/Joey_Hayes_TEST/sample-visual-essay.md

 ## Image

-_Bencao Gangmu_ (English: Compendium of  Materia Medica) is a phamacopeia of Chinese medicincal knowledge, which also includes international materials brought to China via European trade.[^2]
+_Bencao Gangmu_ (English: Compendium of  Materia Medica) is a phamacopeia of Chinese medicinal knowledge, written by Li Shizhen (1518-1593) during the Ming Dynasty (1368-1644)[^1].
+The phamacopeia also includes international materials brought to China via European trade.[^2]
 <param ve-image
        label="Bencao Gangmu"
        description="Pages in the pharmacopeia: Bencao Gangmu"